ROCm/rocSHMEM/docs/install.rst

 3. ROCm-aware Open MPI and UCX.
 For more information, see :ref:`install-dependencies`.

-Installing from a Package Manager
+Installing from a package manager
 ---------------------------------

 On Ubuntu, you can install rocSHMEM by running: